rjpellegr/RJP023_Python_Portfolio/README.md

 ## Using Jupyter Notebooks

-A brief introduction to Jupyter's Python 3 notebooks and its capabilities.
+A brief introduction to Jupyter notebooks and its capabilities.

 ```python
 %matplotlib inline